Bad Shabbos

-Bad Shabbos is a 2024 American comedy film directed by Daniel Robbins and written by Robbins and Zack Weiner.
+Bad Shabbos is a 2024 American dark comedy film directed by Daniel Robbins and written by Robbins and Zack Weiner.
 The film stars Kyra Sedgwick as the matriarch of a Jewish family as tensions come to a head during a Shabbos dinner.
 It debuted at the Tribeca Film Festival where it won the Audience Award.

 The title is a play on the phrase "good Shabbos," which is used as a traditional greeting on Shabbos.

 Plot summary

 David and his fiancé, Meg, are visiting his traditionally affiliated Jewish family for a Friday night Shabbos dinner in New York City where her parents will meet the family for the first time.
 Meg was raised Catholic in Milwaukee and she is converting to Judaism.
 They encounter Jordan, the doorman of the apartment building where the parents live, who is friendly with the family, especially Richard, David's father, and talks with him about everything from family politics to the talmud.
 Ellen, the family matriarch, is not comfortable with or accepting of Meg due to her Catholic upbringing, and treats her passive-aggressively due to believing that she's not a good match for David.
 Living with Richard and Ellen is David's unemployed younger brother, Adam, who is on various medications for physical and mental ailments and who has aspirations of joining the IDF.
 Adam's sister Abby, the middle child, arrives with her boyfriend, the obnoxious and unfaithful Benjamin, who nobody in the family likes.

 The children reveal the religious dynamics and traditions of the family: Ellen and Richard are strict with tradition, but while the children do their best to appear devout to please their parents, Abby and David admit in private that they actually do not really observe Shabbos unless their parents are watching.
 Meanwhile, Meg's parents text her to inform her that they are running late due to heavier than expected traffic.
 Benjamin and Adam, who have a contentious relationship, trade insults, and as payback for his belittling behavior, Adam spikes Benjamin's drink with laxatives from his medicine collection.
 Benjamin soon has to use the bathroom, and in his haste to get the toilet while unbuttoning his pants, he slips on the rug and hits his head on the sink.
 After learning Ben has colitis, a concerned Adam goes to check on him.
 He finds him locked in the bathroom, dead on the floor and having experienced involuntary loss of bowel control.